1990 Corvette Specifications and what you need to know about its options and values before you buy a used Corvette.

 Mercury Marine, in Stillwater, Oklahoma, manufactured and assembled LT5 engines and shipped them to the Bowling Green, Kentucky, facility to be included in the assembly of a 1990 Corvette ZR-1.
-Option ZR1 arrived after much anticipation as the 1990 C4 Corvette and has the LT5 V8 engine, and its bore is 4.4-inch spaces which are the same as the standard L98 Corvette but has a new Lotus-Chevrolet design and had four overhead cams and 32 valves.
+Option ZR1 arrived after much anticipation as the 1990 C4 Corvette and has the LT5 V8 engine, its bore is 4.4-inch spaces which is the same as the standard L98 Corvette, but it has a new Lotus-Chevrolet design, and has four overhead cams and 32 valves.
 The engine weighed just under forty pounds more than the iron-block engine despite extensive aluminum use – this was despite producing 375hp, the LT5 avoided the EPA’s gas guzzler tax.

 The uniquely designed RPO ZRl body included special doors, rear quarters, rock fascia, and rear upper panels.
 The ZR1 was widened and came with 11-inch wide Goodyear Z-rated P315 tires.

 RPOs AC1, AC3, AQ9, FX3, LT5 (32-valve engine, exclusive to the ZR-1), U1F, UJ6, and a specially laminated windshield were included.
 RPO MN6 manual transmission was required.
 The ZR1 was only available in coupe body style.